Search by Provider Name

 Eligibility: Families separating, divorcing, or filing for custody changes and other modifications with children younger than 17 years.
 Parents with involvement in the criminal justice system must check with their parole or probation officer before enrolling.

-Hours: 2nd Tuesday of the month 6pm-8pm
+Hours: 3rd Tuesday of the month in Spanish, 6pm-8pm, 2nd Tuesday of the month in English, 6pm-8pm

 OLD MILL CENTER FOR CHILDREN AND FAMILIES